 In the early days of Bitcoin, anyone could find a new block using their computer's CPU.
 As more and more people started mining, the difficulty of finding new blocks increased greatly to the point where the only cost-effective method of mining today is using specialized hardware.

 These abbreviations stand for the hashing power that your miner is generating.
 MH/s stands for megahash per second and GH/s stands for gigahash per second.
 There is a direct correlation between how fast your miner works and how profitable it will be.

-Use http://www.bitcoinx.com/profit/ to calculate the profitability of mining under varying circumstances, to include difficulty increases, power consumption, and average hashrate, for example.
+You can use bitcoin mining profitability calculators to calculate the profitability of mining under a variety of circumstances, to include difficulty increases, power consumption, and average hashrate, for example.

 The term "hashing" means how quickly your hardware is processing data from the Blockchain and solving the complex mathematical equations that are required to earn bitcoins.